makersacademy/takeaway-challenge/README.md

 I did try my best to follow TDD practices but at times I got sidetracked with unrelated features, but eventually got back on track.

-I feel a little bit silly for not understanding the requirements quite correctly, however I think I have achieved the learning objectives of practising TDD, OOP, and gem usage well in any case.
+I feel a little bit silly for not understanding the requirements quite correctly, but I did come back round to implement them properly in the end.
+I think doing both versions has helped me achieved the learning objectives of practising TDD, OOP, and gem usage well in any case.

-I may come back to implement a "technically correct" solution in the future.
+I'm glad that I got the advanced requirement of sending an order via SMS to work, however for it to be actually useful some modifications to the program would be needed, as there is no feedback via SMS on incorrect orders etc. That's a challenge for another time.

 <!-- Links -->